HP Veer: Screen and input

 The HP Veer has a 66 mm (2.6 inch) capacitive touchscreen with a resolution of 320 x 400 pixel.
 The touchscreen is designed for a bare finger, or multiple fingers for multi-touch sensing.
 An accelerometer allows the orientation of the screen to change between portrait and landscape mode.
 There is a proximity sensor which deactivates the display and touchscreen when the device is brought near the face during a call.

 There is a slide-out 4-row QWERTY keyboard.

 The microphone is located on the slide-out keyboard.

 Buttons

 On the left side of the device, there is a volume button.
 On the upper right side, there is a power button.
 On the top side, there is a ringer switch for vibration mode.

 Audio and USB connectivity

 Both USB and 3.5 mm connectivities are provided by a proprietary magnetic connector.

 Battery and SIM

 The battery is rated at 910 mAh and is non-removable.
 HP states that it provides up to 5.0 hours of talk time or 300 hours of standby time.

 Storage

 There is 8 GB on board, of which about 6.5 GB is available to the user.
 There is no microSD card socket.

 Software

 The Veer shipped with either webOS 2.1.1 or 2.1.2 depending on region and has not seen an official update since.

 It has the following pre-installed applications.

-Android has unoffically been ported as well.
+Android has unofficially been ported as well.